subinsolomon/iTrashC/README.md

-# iTrashC
+# TRASH NET
-For the innovative model that classifies trash
+ A CNN model which classifies "PLASTIC","PAPER" and "CARDBOARD".